build-web-apps/clone-instagram-ui/src/views/Profile/README.md

 };
 ```

-3. Create a file `Profile.css` and paste the following:
+3. Create a file `Profile.css` under `Profile` folder and paste the following:

 ```css
 .profile-view {